South Korea Destination Guide

 Seoul

-South Korea's dynamic capital where ancient palaces sit alongside soaring skyscrapers and vibrant street markets.
+South Korea's dynamic capital is where ancient palaces sit alongside soaring skyscrapers and vibrant street markets.

 Must-See Attractions: